AdobeDocs/audience-manager.en/help/using/features/administration/admin-console-migration.md

 * Once new user accounts are created in Admin Console, their existing permissions from their legacy user accounts will automatically carry over.
 There is no need for administrators to assign new permissions in [!DNL Admin Console].
 * Administrators do not need to disable legacy user accounts.
 Old user accounts will automatically be merged into the migrated ones.
+* Updates to user permissions will still be managed from [!DNL Audience Manager].
+The [!DNL Admin Console] only covers user and group management.